 There is good reason why: Animals face serious risks, some life-threatening, without any benefit, not even the secure home claimed by those who profit from this convenience surgery.

 These dogs and cats are given to shelters and rescue groups or are euthanized for the same reasons as any other animal--or because the cost to treat complications of voice-altering surgery is prohibitive.

 Is devocalization different than bark softening or bark reduction?
 Devocalization is the preferred term for surgically altering the vocal apparatus to change or remove an animal's voice--regardless of whether instruments are inserted through the open mouth (trivialized as "bark softening" or "bark reduction") or an incision in the neck.

 In order to alter the voice, vocal cord tissue must be cut.
 Even a small cut bleeds and form scars, which can cause lifelong anguish or a terrible death.
-The so-called "bark softening" approach carries an added risk: Because it often fails to achieve the desired vocal outcome, some animals are subjected to it repeatedly.
+The so-called "bark softening" approach carries an added risk: Because it often fails to achieve the desired vocal outcome, some animals are subjected to it--and the pain, stress and risks of surgery--repeatedly.

 Are cats really devocalized?
 Sadly, yes.
 Feline devocalization has been documented by those who have adopted these animals and by vets, including behaviorist Dr. Nicholas Dodman (author, The Cat Who Cried for Help).
 Click to learn why cats may vocalize persistently and how to resolve it without vocal cord surgery.